Banner-19/News-API-Read-Discover-Inform/README.md

-# news_udemy
+# News API: READ DISCOVER INFORM

-A new Flutter project.
+It is a Flutter project that will provide the latest news whenever and wherever you want.
+It is easy to use and to operate.
+It will keep you updated about everything so that you can stay ahead of everyone.

 ## Getting Started

 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+Here are a few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)